 - Former Vice President-Global, Customer Marketing, Procter & Gamble

-Steve joined The Procter & Gamble Company after graduating from Terry College in 1971.
-Over the course of a thirty-year career with P&G, he had the opportunity to live and work in North America, Europe, and Asia.
-Steve spent the first part of his career in various sales and marketing roles in the U.S. His first international assignment was as Sales Director of the United Kingdom in 1984.
-Steve relocated to the US in 1988 as head of sales for P&G’s Health Care business.
-He returned to international in 1991 as General Sales Manager of P&G’s total business in Southeast Asia, based in Hong Kong.
-In 1994, Steve was named Vice President-Customer Business Development, Asia, with overall responsibility for P&G sales and business development in 17 countries, including China, India, and Japan.
+Goodroe joined The Procter & Gamble Company after graduating from Terry College in 1971.
+Over the course of a thirty-year career, he had the opportunity to live and work in North America, Europe, and Asia.
+After a series of assignments of increasing responsibility in the US, Steve was appointed Sales Director of the United Kingdom in 1984.
+He returned to the US in 1988 as head of sales for P&G’s Health Care business.
+He and his family relocated to Hong Kong in 1991 when he assumed sales responsibility for P&G’s total Asia business.
+In 1994, he was named Vice President-Customer Business Development, Asia, with responsibility for sales and business development in 17 countries, including China, India, Japan, and Australia/NZ.

-While living in Hong Kong, Steve served as Vice President of the American Chamber of Commerce (HK), and was an officer and director of the American Club.
-He returned to P&G’s world headquarters in Cincinnati in 1998 as Vice President-Global Customer Marketing.
-Steve retired from P&G at the end of 2001.
+While living in Hong Kong, Steve served as Vice President of the American Chamber of Commerce (HK), and was a director of the American Club.
+He returned to P&G’s world headquarters in Cincinnati in 1998 as Vice President-Global Customer Marketing, a role in which he served until his retirement at the end of 2001.

-Steve then led the successful startup of dunnhumby USA, a marketing services company that is a joint venture between The Kroger Company and dunnhumby Ltd. (London), serving as the founding CEO.
-Steve currently serves as an advisor to two startup companies, and is on the board of SoftCoin, a marketing services company based in Silicon Valley.
-He consults on a part-time basis with a management consulting firm.
+He later led the successful startup of dunnhumby USA, a marketing services company that is a joint venture between The Kroger Company and dunnhumby Ltd. (London), serving as the company’s first CEO.
+Steve was an angel investor in Mu Sigma, a decision sciences organization which today has almost 100 of the Fortune 500 companies as clients.
+He currently serves as advisor to Mu Sigma and is also on the board of directors of Demand Farm, a Bangalore-based start-up company in which he is an investor.

 Steve is a native of Georgia, born in Thomaston and raised in Griffin.
-He and his wife Linda have two children, Kate and John, both of whom are in college.
+He and his wife have two adult children.
 Steve and Linda split their time between Atlanta and Kiawah Island, SC.